01 Research Framework

 Scoring framework

-For each bill, the model's vote is compared against the two reference legislators.
-If the model's vote matches AOC's position, the response is classified as Democrat-aligned (D).
-If it matches Speaker Johnson's position, it is classified as Republican-aligned (R).
+For each bill, the stored model vote is compared against the two reference legislators.
+If the model vote matches Rep. Alexandria Ocasio-Cortez's position, that bill is Democrat-aligned (D).
+If it matches Speaker Johnson's position, that bill is Republican-aligned (R).

 Lean Direction Thresholds